 The AERA Minority Dissertation Fellowship in Education Research Online Application is available.
 The application deadline for the 2017-2018 competition is Tuesday, November 1, 2016.

-An informational webinar will be offered on Thursday, September 22, 2016 (3:00pm – 4:00pm EST) in order to discuss the Minority Fellowship in Education Research program’s goals, the application process, and details about the competition.
-This webinar will be recorded and will become available through AERA’s Virtual Research Learning Center (AERA-VRLC).
-Click here to register now!
+An informational webinar was offered on Thursday, September 22, 2016 (3:00pm – 4:00pm EST) in order to discuss the Minority Fellowship in Education Research program’s goals, the application process, and details about the competition.
+This webinar is available through AERA’s Virtual Research Learning Center (AERA-VRLC).
+Click here to view this webinar now!

 Learn more about the 2016-2017 AERA Minority Dissertation Fellowship and Travel Award Recipients!